Editor's Note: This article was updated on April 19, 2024 to reflect new information and data.

 A prospective employee's first impression of a company will likely be your online presence.
 As such, make sure the quality of the corporate website, social media and job ads align with output and expectations.
 It's the first chance to differentiate from competitors and give candidates a taste of what they can expect working with the company.

-In interviews, treat potential employees like clients as opposed to subordinates.
-Make sure the entire process is smooth and streamlined so it appeals to the most organized and efficient prospects.
+During the recruitment process, treat potential employees like clients as opposed to subordinates.
+Make sure the entire experience is smooth and streamlined so it appeals to the most organized and efficient prospects.

 There are a number of questions to ask when surveying candidates — both successful and unsuccessful.
 Examples could include: